kumahq/kuma/docs/generated/cmd/kuma-dp/kuma-dp_wait.md

 ## kuma-dp wait

-Waits for Dataplane to be ready
+Waits for data plane proxy to be ready

 ### Synopsis

-Waits for Dataplane (Envoy) to be ready.
+Waits for data plane proxy (Envoy) to be ready.

 ```
 kuma-dp wait [flags]